-In this paper, we replace CPDL by hybrid languages and in this way improve on the issues above.
-As we will see below, the connection between description and hybrid logics is very tight.
-The main aim of the paper is to establish this connection, using the description logic ALC as our starting point, and to give an impression of its benefits in terms of results on complexity, expressive power, and meta-logical properties like interpolation and Beth definability.
+In this paper, we replace CPDL by hybrid languages and in this way shed new light on the issues above.
+Our main aim is to establish a very tight connection between description and hybrid logics, and to show how it provides a modal perspective on description logics, by means of a number of transparent model-theoretic ideas.
+We also indicate some possible uses of this connection in terms of results on complexity, expressive power, and meta-logical properties like interpolation and Beth definability.